monsterkodi/kakao/kakao.app/kode/ked/notes.md

         - turd missing completions
         - completions with leading turd
         - unicode completions
-    - allow completion inside chunks in some cases
+    - disallow completion inside words
-        - before closing )]}
-        - after . :

 - searcher
     - clicking on crumbs or searcherfile should filter the result list accordingly